 A post-talk interview with Dr. Remco Stam, a specialist on host-pathogen genetic diversity and (co)evolution.
 Remco is a forward-thinking researcher, with a humble yet passionate approach to understanding (co)evolution between host plants and their pathogens.

-Virtual seminar given by Dr. Remco Stam (Technical University of Munich).
-Abstract: Plant pathogen defence responses are often studied in model systems or in agricultural settings.
+Plant pathogen defence responses are often studied in model systems or in agricultural settings.
 However, in nature plants also encounter a large variety of pathogens.
 Interestingly, in natural systems this seldom leads to epidemics.
 One possible reason for this is the high amount of genetic variation that can be found in natural plant populations.

 Dr. Susann Auer a postdoc at Technische Universität Dresden (Dresden, Germany), delivered the first OPP Virtual Seminar on the 31st of March on the molecular response of Clubroot infected plants to the endophytic fungus Acremonium alternatum.
 I had the privilege to get to know her and her work a little better.
 Dr. Auer is a passionate researcher, who shows care towards her students and is thoughtful in considering her fellow researchers.